Beauty World MRT station: History

 Tunnelling works began on 8 June 2011.
 Two tunnel boring machines — which were named Athena and Artemis, after the Greek goddesses by students of the nearby Pei Hwa Presbyterian Primary School — tunnelled the 1 km stretch from Beauty World to King Albert Park.

 Station details

+Beauty World Station is located between Hume and King Albert Park stations on the Downtown Line.
+The official station code is DT5.
+Being part of the Downtown Line, Beauty World station is operated by SBS Transit.
+Beauty World Station is also a designated Civil Defence (CD) shelter.